kilian-v/first_django_work/README.md

 # Django Training

-This is a very simple website built with Django.
+This is my first simple website built with Django that I had to do during my internship.
+It's a website where users will use Facebook to log in and then have a list of restaurants.
+As soon as they click on a restaurant they will be able to see details such as location, opening and closing hours.

 ---